MeMasterMind/brawl-dash/README.md

   Download the version you want [here](/versions/windows/).
 After that unzip the downloaded .zip-Archive anywhere you want.
 Then simply double-click the .exe Installer.
 If any warning pops up, just click "run anyways".
 When you´ve done that, the installation wizard will guard you through the whole installation process.
 Have fun!

 ## Other stuff
-- **Promo Codes** \
-  There are some hidden codes that you can enter in the "creator code" input in the shop.
-You can view all Codes [here](/PromoCodes.png).
-- **Dev Log** \
-  With every update there is something new.
-The devlog shows every change of every update [here](/BrawlDashDevLog.docx) \
-  Take note: This list is not updated anymore!
 - **Assets** \
   Download all Brawl Dash Assets [here](https://drive.google.com/file/d/15vg-USwDteXZNii1q0q4F_CDHNCjM2dB/view)
   They are officially released by For7ius, the Creator of the game